-Empowering Minority Developers to Lead Revitalization Efforts
+Empowering Developers of Color to Lead Revitalization Efforts

 Participants receive one-on-one support from both a developer mentor and a finance mentor.
 These local experts provide project-specific guidance to further participants’ real estate development efforts.